-Two interactive map portals may be accessed from the County's Planning and Zoning Department webpage at https://parkcounty-wy. gov. A description of each is provided below.
+Two interactive map portals may be accessed from the County's Planning and Zoning Department webpage at https://park- county-wy.gov/planning- and-zoning/.
+A description of each is provided below.

 Land Suitabilty/Future Land Use Map Portal.

 Static, planning area-specific versions of these maps are provided in this Chapter.
 These maps may be referenced through the Land Suitability/Future Land Use Map Portal.